chadulous/PixelVision8wiki/GameData_PropertyGroups.md

 <p style="text-align:center"><img src="images/PropertyGroups_image_0.png" /></p>

-While there is a bit of overlap between which chips are part of the GPU and storage group, each one focuses on a specific aspect of the engine and how it will perform.
+While there is a bit of overlap between which chips are part of the GPU and storage group, each one focuses on a specific aspect of the engine and how it will perform.\

+## Graphics

 First up is the graphics group.
 These are responsible for the visuals of PV8 games.
 This group is comprised of the following properties: